arthursb/arthursb.github.io/xss.md

 <img src="images/xss_banner.png"/>

 A budget shooting simulator designed for training the local police.
-It employs the PS Eye camera with a red filter to detect lasers fired by custom 3D-printed “bullets".
+It employs the PS Eye camera with a red filter to detect lasers fired by custom 3D-printed "bullets".
 The bullets were used with airsoft guns.

 ## Official Pages